 DREW: I wish I had.
 I wish there was some like good – oh, there was one by Manthia Diawara, it’s probably dated now ‘cause was like from the late 90s called In Search of Africa.
 It was about how he grew up in Guinea and he moves to Paris and then moves to New York and then he calls it like, identity fatigue or something, and he goes back and he looks for his best friend growing up in Guinea.
 He’d been like kicked out, his family had been kicked out by Sekou Touré or something.
 Yeah, that was kind of interesting because it was like the perspective of this, like, professor who lived in New York for like at least ten years who had lived in Paris and Guinea and Mali.
 He had lots of complicated ideas about how people relate with like race and African identity in different contexts.
 But in general, no there’s not enough, there’s really not enough.
 I didn’t find like a lot of resources to deal with these issues, which is unfortunate, you know.

 CHIKA: Do you think you could ever be back on the continent as a reporter?

 DREW: I don’t know.
 Maybe, you know, I don’t know.
 That’s a good question.
 I don’t really know what I’m doing next.

 CHIKA: But it sounds like you’re open, like the door isn’t closed?

 Thanks, Drew for this lovely chat!

-Drew later added about his time in Nigeria: “When I lived in Ghana, I spent close to half my time traveling back and forth to Nigeria.
+Drew later clarified about his time reporting in Nigeria: “When I lived in Ghana, I spent close to half my time traveling back and forth to Nigeria.
 So a lot more time than just summers (when my family would go back to the US and I’d usually be traveling/reporting in Nigeria the entire time).